 All counseling services are included in the comprehensive fee that full-time students pay.

-If a student is experiencing a mental health emergency during normal business hours, he or she can contact Counseling Services by calling 617-747-2310, or go to the Counseling and Advising Center on the 3rd floor of 939 Boylston Street and ask to speak with the on-call counselor.
+If a student is experiencing a mental health emergency during normal business hours, he or she can contact Counseling Services by calling 617-747-2310, or go to the Counseling and Advising Center on the third floor of 939 Boylston Street and ask to speak with the on-call counselor.
 The on-call counselor will meet with the student as soon as possible.